evilcyber.com

 Pull-ups on a playground

-All kinds of kid’s playground equipment can be used; it’s built sturdy, and you can usually find some kind that allows you to grab hold high enough to do pull-ups.
+You can also use all kinds of kid’s playground equipment; it’s built sturdy, and you can usually find some kind that allows you to grab hold high enough to do pull-ups.

 Pull-ups on a swing